 We have reached out to our members through public-private partnerships to provide educational gatherings and round tables, e-commerce and marketing workshops, and one-on-one coaching for RTM members.
 With the help of our funding partners, we began a craft registry with several types of membership; launched a website, redesigned in 2011; coordinated the development of 15 regional Artisan Trails that span our geographic area; set jurying standards and procedures for sale of craft work, food and wine at Heartwood, our artisan gateway center in Abingdon, and launched a major educational program to communicate the value of our artisans, farmers and craft venues to our communities and our region.

-‘Round the Mountain – Southwest Virginia’s Artisan Network is proud to announce the opening of the Fall 2022 Jury Session to all current ‘Round the Mountain members.
+‘Round the Mountain – Southwest Virginia’s Artisan Network is proud to announce the addition of six new members following the Fall 2022 Jury Session.

-Applications and drop-offs will be accepted from Sept.
-20-Oct.
-2. Jury will be in session from October 4-7, and acceptance notifications will be sent by mid-October.
-Active 2022 members whose work passes the jury process will be eligible to have their work for sale at the Southwest Virginia Cultural Center & Marketplace, located in Abingdon.
+New members will be eligible to have their work for sale at the Southwest Virginia Cultural Center & Marketplace in Abingdon.
 They will also be entitled to participate in e-commerce and wholesale programs throughout Southwest Virginia.